sezanzeb/JsPlot3D/README.md

     npm install
     npm start
-    #3DPlotBundle.js is now created in public/3DPlotBundle.js
+    #3JsPlot3D.js is now created in compiled/JsPlot3D.js
-    firefox public/index.html
+    #to minify the file, add the -p parameter to webpack in scripts.start in package.json

 ## How to Use

 first, you need to build.
-In a console, cd to the project root and use

-    npm install
-    npm start
+See above.

-3DPlotBundle.js will then be created in public/ automatically
+JsPlot3D.js will then be created in compiled/ automatically

 **Plotting Formulas**